hatredholder/.dotfiles/README.md

 <h1 align="center"><i><u>~/.dotfiles</u></i></h1>

-Your **dotfiles** are about how you personalize your own system.
-These are mine.
+<p align="center">:evergreen_tree: Your dotfiles are about how you personalize your own system.
+These are mine. :evergreen_tree:</p>

 <h1>TODO: Add good screenshots</h1>